Teflon-256/AlvaPortal2/replit.md

 ## Overview
 AlvaCapital is a comprehensive trading platform designed for portfolio management, referral tracking, and copy trading.
 It allows users to connect multiple trading accounts from various brokers (Bybit for crypto, TradeF for forex/CFDs/indices/stocks), monitor performance, manage referrals, and engage in master-copier copy trading relationships.
 The platform is a full-stack web application focusing on real-time data and a user-friendly interface for financial operations, aiming for a strong market presence in financial technology.

+### Copy Trading Flow
+1. **Users Connect Bybit**: When users add their Bybit API credentials, they automatically become copiers
+2. **Admin Sets Master Account**: Admins configure the master account credentials in the admin portal
+3. **Automatic Trade Replication**: All trades from the master account are automatically replicated to all registered copiers
+4. **No Manual Setup**: Users don't need to manually register as copiers - it happens automatically when they connect their Bybit account

 ## User Preferences
 Preferred communication style: Simple, everyday language.

+## Recent Changes
+### October 25, 2025
+- **Simplified User Onboarding**: Removed validation step from Bybit connection - users just enter credentials and are automatically registered as copiers
+- **Master Account Configuration**: Created dedicated admin endpoints (`/api/admin/master-account`) for configuring the master trading account
+- **Auto-Copier Registration**: Users who connect Bybit are automatically registered as copiers without manual setup
+- **Success Message Flow**: Success messages now display immediately after credentials are stored in the database
+- **Admin Portal Enhancement**: Added master account configuration UI in admin portal for setting up the master account credentials

 ## System Architecture